This call has now closed for applications.

-A funding call for proposals has just been launched to advance a competitive bioeconomy for a sustainable future in the EU Just Transition territory in Ireland.
+A funding call for proposals was launched on 16 August 2023 to advance a competitive bioeconomy for a sustainable future in the EU Just Transition territory in Ireland.
 The Bioeconomy Demonstration Initiative scheme, part of the EU Just Transition Fund, will support the development of bioeconomy piloting and demonstration projects in the wider midlands area.

-Proposals are being sought to support the bio-based sector to become climate neutral and sustainable with enhanced circularity, while remaining competitive on the global market.
+Proposals were sought to support the bio-based sector to become climate neutral and sustainable with enhanced circularity, while remaining competitive on the global market.

 This can be achieved by replacing non-renewable and fossil based raw materials and mineral resources with sustainably sourced biomass and biological waste to produce industrial and consumer goods.